Shohojdhara/atomix/docs/components/hero.md

 - Don't rely solely on color for important information
 - Don't use low-contrast text over busy backgrounds
 - Don't forget to optimize large background images
+- Don't use too many slides in a slider (3-5 recommended)
+- Don't set autoplay delays too short (< 2 seconds) as it can be distracting
+- Don't use parallax effect with background slider (it's automatically disabled)
+- Don't forget to provide alt text for image slides
+- Don't use unmuted videos in sliders (autoplay requires muted videos)

 ```jsx
 // Bad: Too much text, poor contrast